darionheyward/darionheyward/README.md

-## Hi there 👋
+## Hi there I'm Darion Heyward

-I'm Darion Heyward and I graduated from Bronx Community College in May of 2024.
+I graduated from Bronx Community College in May of 2024.
 I earned my Associate of Arts degree in Liberal Arts and Science.
 I'm currently a student at Lehman College and am persuing my Bachelors of Science degree in Computer Science.
 I want to become a Computer Repair Technician and am experienced in programming in java and still like to review how much I learned.
 I'm experienced with using software applications, such as Microsoft Word, PowerPoint and Excel.